-BRUCE WOLOSOFF is a pianist and internationally performed composer of solo, chamber, and orchestral music.
-Lauded as “an authentic American voice” by critic Thomas Bohlert for his integration of classical, jazz, blues, and contemporary influences, Wolosoff often composes in response to visual art and through collaborations with leading artists across a variety of disciplines.
+Bruce Wolosoff is a formidable pianist and composer” (Gramophone) known for his integration of classical, jazz, blues, and contemporary influences.
+He often composes in response to visual art and through collaborations with leading artists across a variety of disciplines.
+His music is in rotation on classical music radio stations throughout the world.

-His 2022 recording Paradise Found: Cello Music of Bruce Wolosoff featuring performances by Mr. Wolosoff with cellist Sara Sant’Ambrogio of the Eroica Trio, also on Avie Records, reached #6 on the Billboard Top 10 Classical chart.
+Bruce’s 2023 release on Avie Records, the solo piano recording Memento, has continued to receive extensive radio airplay worldwide, and his 2022 recording on the label, Paradise Found: Cello Music of Bruce Wolosoff featuring performances by Bruce with cellist Sara Sant’Ambrogio of the Eroica Trio reached #6 on the Billboard Top 10 Classical chart.

-Wolosoff's previous collaboration with Ms. Sant'Ambrogio, a recording of Wolosoff’s Concerto for Cello and Orchestra with conductor Grzegorz Nowak and the Royal Philharmonic Orchestra, was also a Billboard Top 10 best selling classical album.
-Critic Jerry Dubins of Fanfare Magazine described the concerto as one of “compelling beauty” that “can be declared an instant masterpiece.”
+Bruce's previous collaboration with Ms. Sant’Ambrogio, a recording of his Concerto for Cello and Orchestra with the Royal Philharmonic Orchestra, also a Billboard Top 10 best selling classical album, was described by critic Jerry Dubins of Fanfare Magazine as “a work of compelling beauty . . . that can be declared an instant masterpiece.”

 Other recent commissions include Lacrymae for cello choir for cellist Inbal Segev’s “20 for 2020” project; The Astronomer’s Key, commissioned by Montage Music Society in honor of the Roswell Artists-in-Residence Program’s 50th anniversary; The Loom, inspired by watercolors by the composer's friend Eric Fischl and commissioned by the Eroica Trio, who premiered the work at the Isabella Stewart Gardner Museum in Boston.